 The Ura District lies about 50 meters up the mountain on the steep slope overlooking the waterfront areas.
 This warren of terraced homes was built during the Edo Period, and its enduring buildings and rock walled terraces are connected by a labyrinth of narrow pathways and stairs.
 The area has appeared in a few movies in the past due to its timeworn island charm, although these days many of the homes lie abandoned.
 The Itamochi District, about 30 minutes walk up the island's eastern coast, used to have a single resident but is now deserted.

 Like many of the other islands around the Seto Inland Sea, Takamijima is attempting to revitalize its economy and population by promoting itself as a destination for modern art.
 Takamijima serves as a venue of the Setouchi Triennale art festival, during which modern art installations by Japanese and foreign artists are erected around the island.
-A few remain as permanent installations, but are virtually never open to the public.
+A few remain as permanent installations, but are virtually never open to the public outside of the festivals.

 Tadotsu Station, the nearest train station to Takamijima, can be reached by JR trains from Marugame (5 minutes, 210 yen by local trains), Takamatsu (30-45 minutes, 670-1960 yen by local or limited express trains) and Okayama (45-60 minutes, 1140-2740 yen by local or limited express trains).

 From Tadotsu Station, it is about a 15-20 minute walk or a short taxi ride to Tadotsu Port from where there are four daily ferries to Takamijima (25 minutes, 500 yen one way).
-Some ferries continue on to Sanagijima Island to the north.
+The ferries continue beyond Takamijima to Sanagijima Island.